Pre-Askum: ይሐ/Yeha (800BC-100BC)

 A reconstruction of the multi-story palace Grat Be’al Gebri.
 (Source: https://www.dainst.blog/tana/archaeological-research-in-yeha/)

-The building originally spanned at least 46 x 46 meters and included a 4.5-meter-high podium, This podium housed an interior chamber system9.
+The building originally spanned at least 46 x 46 meters and included a 4.5-meter-high podium, This podium housed an interior chamber system11.
+It was constructed primarly from timber & locally quarryed stone12.

 Remanents Of The Staircase Entry Into Grat Be’al Gebri

 Grat Be’al Gebri, showcases two principal phases of construction, each illustrating different architectural techniques and cultural influences.
 Initially, this monumental building was erected with a distinctive South Arabian influence, featuring a stepped podium and a front porch supported by pillars.
-Unfortunately, this initial structure met its demise through a catastrophic fire, leading to its destruction11.
-The earliest section of the building is the outside staircase entrance, which is estimated to be dated to around 750 BC-500 BC12.
-This staircase had more than 24 steps13!
+Unfortunately, this initial structure met its demise through a catastrophic fire, leading to its destruction14.
+The earliest section of the building is the outside staircase entrance, which is estimated to be dated to around 750 BC-500 BC15.
+This staircase had more than 24 steps16!

-Grand buildings like the one in question were present during the Aksumite times, as well as in later periods such as the Zagwe period.
-This particular structure could have been the first elite building created by the Habeshas, and it might have served as a palace for a ruler or king of that time.
+Grand multi-story buildings like the one in question were present during the Aksumite times, as well as in later periods such as the Zagwe period & the Solomonic era.
+This particular structure could have been the first elite building created in the region, and it might have served as a palace for a ruler or king of that time.

 Other Artifacts found